qupath/qupath-docs/docs/intro/installation.rst

   Recent security changes in Windows and macOS are likely to complicate installation slightly. |br|
   See :ref:`Troubleshooting` for more information.

+.. admonition:: What is *QuPath (console).exe*?

+  On Windows, you will see two executable files: *QuPath.exe* and *QuPath (console).exe* -- perhaps with version numbers incorporated.

+  You can use either.
+  The only difference between these is that the *console* version also shows a console that prints text as QuPath runs.
+  This is useful when using the :ref:`Command line`.

 =============
 Setup options
 =============